maoschanz/emoji-selector-for-gnome/README.md

 #### Manual installation

-Download files and put them in an "emoji-selector@maestroschan.fr" folder to `~/.local/share/gnome-shell/extensions/`
+Download and extract the ZIP, then open a terminal in the project's directory, and run `./install.sh`.
+It should copy the "emoji-selector@maestroschan.fr" folder to `~/.local/share/gnome-shell/extensions/`, which can be done manually if you want.

 You may need to restart the gnome shell environment ("logout and login again", or `alt` + `f2` + `r` + enter).